mliebelt/pgn-viewer/readme.md

 ### Example Screenshots

-The following are example screenshots with the configuration set below, to show the rich possibilities of PgnViewerJS.
+The following are example screenshots with the configuration set below, to show the rich possibilities of pgn-viewer.

 ![Theme Sportverlag](screenshots/sportverlag.png)
 ![Edit with variations](screenshots/edit-variation.png)